lardemua/atom/README.md

 ## Evaluating your calibration

 After the system is calibrated one common concern is to be able to assess the accuracy of the produced calibration.
 ATOM provides several evaluation scripts for this purpose.

-Unlike ATOM which calibrates all sensors simultaneously, evaluations are performed in pairs of sensors, which facilitates comparisons with other pairwise calibration approaches, e.g. [opencv's stereo calibration](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html).
-Thus, there is a different script for each combination of modalities.
+Unlike ATOM which calibrates all sensors simultaneously, evaluations are performed in pairs of sensors, which facilitates comparisons with other calibration approaches (which are mostly pairwise), e.g. [opencv's stereo calibration](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html).
+Thus, there is a different evaluation script for each combination of modalities.

 #### Annotation

 To evaluate calibration between range sensors and cameras, it is necessary to annotate the physical limits on the chessboard in the images of the collection, to allow a comparison with physical labellings of those sensors.

 ``` bash
 rosrun atom_evaluation annotate.py -test_json TEST_JSON_FILE -cs CAMERA_TO_ANNOTATE -si